 Professional patent agents or attorneys will help you avoid pitfalls in the patent process.
-But if you take your time and get help from a resource like Patent it Yourself, you can absolutely file a good provisional patent on your own.
+But if you take your time and get help from a book like Patent it Yourself, you can absolutely file a provisional patent on your own.
 Most inventors qualify as micro-entities and can file for just $65.
 However, patents are complicated and if you ever end up with an issued patent that pays you good royalties and that patent is being tested in a lawsuit, you'll sleep better if everything has been professionally done.

 - Thoughts on Provisional Patents from the US Patent and Trademark Office

 - How to Get a Patent on Anything